gfwilliams/EspruinoSerialTerminal/README.md

 * A syntax-highlighted JavaScript editor (CodeMirror?) that has a 'Send to espruino button'
 * Make it prettier/easier to use
 * Implement more of Espruino as Blockly Blocks
+* Actually toggle WebCam on and off (currently it can only turn on)

 Features that would be epic
 ----------------------------